enquirer/enquirer/README.md

 ### Prompt options

-Each prompt takes a options object (i.e. "question" object), that implements the following interface:
+Each prompt takes an options object (aka "question" object), that implements the following interface:

 ```js
 {